tambourine666/Doc-CIL/README.md

 # Doc-CIL
-Class Incremental Learning for Character String Recognition Dataset will soon be released.
+Class Incremental Learning for Character String Recognition

+Dataset and code will soon be released.